-In general, giving was highly sensitive to our conditions: donations varied from \$0.30 per minute in the one-door silent condition to \$1.00 per minute in the two-door verbal Ask condition.
-Why do so many people reveal a preference to give in one setting, and then reveal the opposite preference in another?
+In general, giving was highly sensitive to our conditions: donations varied from \$0.30 per minute in the one-door silent condition to \$1.00 per minute in the two-door verbal ask condition.
+Why do so many people reveal a preference to give in one setting and then reveal the opposite preference in another?
 Our findings provide two clues.
-First, the dramatic increases in giving when a second solicitor is added suggest that "passive-givers"-those who do not avoid or seek giving opportunities-account for a large fraction of giving.
-Second, the ask is indeed powerful: the data indicate that asking is both effective when experienced, and aversive from afar.
+First, the dramatic increases in giving when a second solicitor is added suggest that "passive givers"-those who do not avoid or seek giving opportunities-account for a large fraction of giving.
+Second, the ask is indeed powerful: the data indicate that asking is both effective when experienced and aversive from afar.
 Moreover, our data rule out several common explanations for the power of the ask.
-The request script intentionally did not convey any information, which implies that the effect of asking cannot be explained by increased awareness about the fundraiser.
-Social- or self-image concerns are also unable to explain the power of asking in our setting-positive image can be burnished equally well in both a silent opportunity and an active request.
+The request script intentionally did not convey any information, which implies that the effect of asking cannot be explained by increased awareness about the fund-raiser.
+Social image or self-image concerns are also unable to explain the power of asking in our setting: positive image can be burnished equally well in both a silent opportunity and an active request.

 We are left to conclude that the power of the ask derives from the emotional reaction it induces in a potential giver.
-This is consistent with other research demonstrating that altruistic acts are often preceded by empathic stimuli (Batson, 1991; Preston and deWaal, 2002; Andreoni and Rao, 2011).5 Under this motivation, the desire to give must follow the ask, and not precede it, and by controlling exposure to the ask, one can regulate both emotions and giving.
+This is consistent with other research demonstrating that altruistic acts are often preceded by empathic stimuli (Batson 1991; Preston and deWaal 2002; Andreoni and Rao 2011).5 Under this motivation, the desire to give must follow the ask, and not precede it, and by controlling exposure to the ask, one can regulate both emotions and giving.
 Those who avoid the ask are not callous or selfish, but rather are "good people" who are avoiding empathic stimuli, such as an ask, as a means to regulate their giving and guilt.6

 This research raises a natural policy question.
-If so many people avoid the ask, might fundraising have a negative impact on welfare?
-The answer to this question will depend critically on parameters that are difficult or impossible to measure, such as the marginal utility of money for recipients of charity and the psychological costs of saying yes or saying no. Because in our setting people actually have to exert physical effort to avoid being asked to give, we have the potential to put some bounds on some of these otherwise unobservable parameters.
-For instance, if a person prefers to go out of their way by about 70 feet, we can view that cost as a lower bound on the cost of facing a charitable solicitation.
-Using what we learn from subjects sorting among entrances we are able to say, for instance, that for our sample of the Salvation Army Red Kettle campaign, the cost of saying no plus the cost of avoiding being asked are almost equal in value to the donations collected in the campaign.
-Furthermore, we are able to provide somewhat informal bounds on the utility from saying yes and on the value of donations to society that could show that fundraising in our experiment either was or was not welfare enhancing.
+If so many people avoid the ask, might fund-raising have a negative impact on welfare?
+The answer to this question will depend critically on parameters that are difficult or impossible to measure, such as the marginal utility of money for recipients of charity and the psychological costs of saying yes or saying no. Because in our setting people actually have to exert physical effort to avoid being asked to give, we can put bounds on some of these otherwise unobservable parameters.
+For instance, if a person prefers to go out of his or her way by about 70 feet, we can view that cost as a lower bound on the cost of facing a charitable solicitation.
+Using what we learn from subjects sorting across entrances, we can say that in our context, the cost of saying no plus the cost of avoiding being asked is almost equal in value to the donations collected in the campaign.
+Furthermore, we are able to provide somewhat informal bounds on the utility from saying yes and on the value of donations to society that would make fund-raising welfare enhancing or not.